MayurLabade/docker-linux-assignment/README.md

 ---

-This README reflects my understanding and experience while completing the assignment in a simple and human way.
+This README reflects my understanding and experience while completing the assignment in a simple way.